microsoft/bedrock-cli/docs/service-management.md

 ```
 Usage: service create-pipeline|p [options] <service-name>

-Configure Azure DevOps for a bedrock managed service
+Configure Azure DevOps for a bedrock managed service.

 Options:
   -n, --pipeline-name <pipeline-name>                  Name of the pipeline to be created